top of page

 Closeup of desert iguana in the desert wash of Willis Palms Oasis trail

 1. Sudden appearance of more dense vegetation.
-Notably, the vegetation and plant coverage at the base of the hills is significantly greater that in other areas of the wash.
+Notably, the vegetation and plant coverage at the base of the hills is significantly greater than in other areas of the wash.
 This dense vegetation could not possibly be supported by annual rainfall.
-It’s likely that groundwater seepage along fault lines is supplying extra water to these plants .
+Fault-fed groundwater is likely supplying extra water to these plants.

 Dense plant growth on the Willis Palms Oasis trail

-1. Emergence of clusters of mesquite, willows or cottonwoods in an otherwise sparse desert landscape.
-Several small to moderate size stands of mesquites were growing at the base of the hills.
+1. Emergence of clusters of mesquite, willows, or cottonwoods in an otherwise sparse desert landscape.
+Several small to moderate-sized stands of mesquites were growing at the base of the hills.
 Their persistence in dry landscapes indicates the existence of significant subsurface moisture.

-1. California fan palms oasis as fault markers.
-The sudden appearance of fan palms on the slopes indicate we on the fault.
-They grow almost exclusively where fault zones bring groundwater to the surface.
-This pattern of oases springing up along major fault strands is repeated throughout the Indio Hills:
+1. California fan palms are used as fault markers.
+The sudden appearance of fan palms on the slopes indicates we are on the fault.
+California fan palm cluster in areas where fault activity creates pathways for groundwater to reach the surface.
+This pattern of fan palm oases is repeated throughout the Indio Hills:

 1. Thousands Palms - Mission Creek fault